Pranav952/Automated-Birthday-Wisher/README.md

 Sending automated emails may require consent from the recipients and adherence to email regulations to avoid being marked as spam.
 Use this script responsibly and with consideration for others' preferences.

 ## Credits
 This project was inspired by the need for a simple and automated way to send birthday wishes.
-Developed by [Your Name].
+Developed by me.